jonushzw/shopcart/DesignLog.md

 ### React.js

 - **Reasoning**: React.js was chosen for its component-based architecture, which allows for reusable and maintainable code.
-It also provides a virtual DOM for efficient updates and rendering.
-- **State Management**: React's built-in state management was used for simplicity.
-For larger applications, a more robust state management solution like Redux could be considered.
+Also to put both assignments together.

 ### React-Router